MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Operational Excellence primarily focuses on procedures for **development practices, observability, and release management**.

-Read the [Operational Excellence design principles](../operational-excellence/principles.md) to understand the approaches for achieving those goals towards the operational requirements of the workload.
+The [Operational Excellence design principles](../operational-excellence/principles.md) provide high-level design strategy for achieving those goals towards the operational requirements of the workload.

 ##### Design checklist